manetu/platform-playbooks/README.md

 Consult your chosen [Deployment Model](#deployment-model) documentation for specifics.

+> Warning: Deployment-level playbooks are intended to orchestrate the initial installation.
+Running the deployment playbooks against a previously deployed instance may result in unexpected/undesirable changes to your system, such as rebooting nodes or applying an incompatible change.
+For example, the deploy-embedded playbooks may reboot Kubernetes nodes to apply operating-system level updates, and the variable 'temporal_history_shards' cannot be changed after the system has been deployed.
+Note that incompatible changes may include explicit settings in your inventory, or implicit changes by adopting a new profile (See [Profiles](#profiles) below).
+>
+> Thus, top-level redeployment via the deploy_xx playbooks for a running system is not supported.
+For upgrades to the Manetu platform, see [Upgrades](#Upgrades).

 ### Profiles

 The playbooks and roles employ secure and resilient defaults without specific tuning.
 These defaults should be suitable for production use on small to mid-sized clusters with only moderate scaling requirements.